TrevorThomp/lab-08-back-end/README.md

 Number and name of feature: Deploy

-Estimate of time needed to complete:
+Estimate of time needed to complete: 10 minutes

-Start time:
+Start time: 12:40am

-Finish time:
+Finish time: 12:50am

-Actual time needed to complete:
+Actual time needed to complete: 10 minutes